 You can contact the maker through e-mail at tim(at)mibcollective.be or social media.

-Your ticket for the: Styrofoam-Carbon Cello by Tim Duerinck
+Your ticket for: Styrofoam-Carbon Cello by Tim Duerinck

 Styrofoam-Carbon Cello by Tim Duerinck